circleci/circleci-docs/jekyll/_cci2/google-container-engine.md

 * `GOOGLE_COMPUTE_ZONE`: which compute zone to use by default, e.g. `us-central1-a`

 ### Setting Up a Job Step to Decode Credentials
 Once the `GOOGLE_AUTH` environment variable has been saved to your project, it will be readily available for use in the steps of your job's primary container.
-In order to configure `gcloud` to use the service account key as its authentication method, the key must be reconstructed by decoding it from the environment variable back into a JSON key file for use on the primary container:

 **config.yml**